-- 1. Meet the requirements as outlined by the PIAA or other governing body.
-These may include being the appropriate age and maintaining amateur status. - 2.
-Pass the physical examination if required for the activity (see Athletic Physicals under the Heath Services Section). - 3.
-Receive parental permission to participate. - 4.
-Maintain passing grades equivalent to a minimum of four credits and be failing no more than one class. - 5.
-Attend a full day of school to practice or compete on that day. - 6.
-Maintain regular school attendance.
+- Meet the requirements as outlined by the PIAA or other governing body.
+These may include being the appropriate age and maintaining amateur status. - Pass the physical examination if required for the activity (see PIAA Athletic Physicals by clicking "Athletics Information" on the Athletics page). - Receive parental permission to participate. - Maintain passing grades equivalent to a minimum of four credits and be failing no more than one class. - Attend a full day of school to practice or compete on that day. - Maintain regular school attendance.
 Twenty days of absence in a semester causes a student to become ineligible.